 There are lots of religious wedding ceremonies that may take place in sacred spaces that require a respectful covered-up dress code.
 Think Royal Enclosure at Ascot and wear thick straps, take a generous silk scarf to drape across your décolletage or wear sleeves to nail the issue in one.

 Despite the changes in formal dressing over the past few years, and with many brides opting to go for non-white or cream wedding dresses, that doesn't necessarily mean you should turn up in a floor-length white number.
 Debrett's wedding guide still says it's a no-no too.
-But if you're still wanting to make an impact with your outfit, choose standout accessories that won't make it look like you're trying to overshadow the bride.
+You can, however, choose white add-ons, but if you're really not sure, and still wanting to make an impact with your outfit, choose standout accessories that won't make it look like you're trying to overshadow the bride.